thanhtruongtran/Capstone-Project-Introduction-to-AI/README.md

 # Capstone-Project-Introduction-to-AI
-You can clone this repository to try to run our code.
-Thanks!!!
+We research and refer code at https://towardsdatascience.com/ You can clone this repository to try to run our code in the following order:
+- DataPreProcessing and Cleaning
+- Gradient Boosting
+- XGBoost
+- Random Forest

+THANKS A LOT!!!